Ducks-Scripts/skyblockHack/ReadMe.md

 # Skyblock Hack Bot
 This project is primarily for fun.
-HYPIXEL DONT SUE ME. side note: If you're my employer seeing this and im idiotic enough to keep this github account, you don't.
+HYPIXEL DONT SUE ME IM 15. side note: If you're my employer seeing this and im idiotic enough to keep this github account, you don't.

 ## Features